Ruandv/whatsapp-integration/README.md

 Replace the `YOUR_KEY` with the keys you received when registering on the two websites.

+The `APIKEY` value is what gets passed to the `gptintegration.azurewebsites.net` azure site for varification.

 Use the yarn package manager [yarn](https://yarnpkg.com/) to install all the dependencies.

 Install the dependencies